a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Clear selection by closing all windows and clicking on the desktop.
 Press Apple+Down.
 Verify that nothing happens.

+* Launch DeskTop.
+Close all windows.
+Edit > Select All.
+Press the Right Arrow key.
+Verify that a single volume icon becomes selected.
+* Launch DeskTop.
+Open a window containing icons.
+Edit > Select All.
+Press the Right Arrow key.
+Verify that a single file icon becomes selected.

 ## Hardware Configurations